 If your restaurant is high-volume, clean the hood and nozzles daily.
 This stops grease from accumulating and dirt from sticking to it and keeps it from collecting in the flue.
 These simple tasks can decrease the likelihood of hood fires and keep your kitchen running safely.

-There is a lot of employer/employee responsibility in DIY fire prevention and fire safety training.
-Proper training is at the heart of it.
+There is a lot of employer/employee responsibility in DIY fire prevention and training.
+Proper fire safety training in the workplace is at the heart of it.
 There are several ways to train your employees and those designated fire safety ambassadors.
 You can:

 - Appoint an internal person who in charge of training.